Experience the Wild West in Luxury!

 3. Each wagon has a small refrigerator, a microwave, Coffee maker, BBQ grill, picnic table and a fire ring.

-Along with the national parks, our guests enjoy all the activities we provide such as a horse shoe pit, many hammocks for reading and relaxing, 2 separate waterfalls and streams for the kids to play in.
+Along with the national parks, our guests enjoy all the activities we provide such as a horse shoe pit, many hammocks for reading and relaxing and streams for the kids to play in.
 A 4,000 sqft grassy lawn to play soccer and volley ball.
-We also have a basketball hoop, a trampoline, a large swing, a tomahawk throw (adult supervision needed) a tree hut with kitchen for the little ones, beautiful hills for hiking, and a huge meadow for flying kites and playing kick ball.
+We also have a trampoline, a large swing, a tomahawk throw (adult supervision needed) a tree hut with kitchen for the little ones, beautiful hills for hiking, and a huge meadow for flying kites and playing kick ball.
 We even have special fairy huts and lightning bugs in the trees bringing that fun magical atmosphere.

 The large grassy meadow lying beneath the white cliffs is always full of grazing mule deer.
 Make sure to bring your binoculars so you can see them up close.